Top tips for early intervention

-In the early years of life, the brain is at its greatest capacity to make new connections and change.
-This is why children pick up new things so quickly!
+In the early years of life, the brain is at its most extraordinary capacity to make new connections and change.
+Hence why children pick up new things so quickly!
 For children with delays, this is the optimal time to develop their skills.

-Here are my top five tips I share with families who have young children with delays:
+Here are our top five tips we share with families who have young children with delays:

 Keep it natural

-Children learn best in context; they are most likely to improve their skills if they’re practised within their normal routine.
+Children learn best in context; they are most likely to improve their skills if they are practised within their routine.
 Therapy will support families to embed strategies into these daily routines to work on the child’s goals.
-This approach gives the child lots of opportunities to practice during the day, without them even realising they’re doing therapy!
+This approach gives the child lots of opportunities to practice during the day, without them even realising they are doing therapy!

 Practice makes perfect

-The family can positively impact the child’s development by giving them lots of opportunities during the day to practice new skills.
-Refining skills takes time – just think, before walking, kids fall down hundreds of times before they master it.
+The family can positively affect the child’s development by giving them lots of opportunities during the day to practice new skills.
+Refining skills takes time – think, before walking, kids fall hundreds of times before they master it.

 Enjoy the fresh air

-Being active outdoors in nature has huge benefits for a developing child.
-You don’t need to spend money on fancy toys when there are sticks, flowers, rocks and mud outside your door!
-Physical activity is extremely important for young children to learn and grow.
+Being active outdoors in nature has enormous benefits for a developing child.
+You do not need to spend money on fancy toys when there are sticks, flowers, rocks and mud outside your door!
+Physical activity is vital for young children to learn and grow.
 Did you know kids under 5 should be active for at least 3 hours each day?

 Play, play, play